yanpanlau/yanpanlau.github.io/_posts/2016-10-11-Torcs-Keras.md

 # Keras Code Explanation

 ## Actor Network
 Let's first talk about how to build the Actor Network in Keras.
 Here we used 2 hidden layers with 300 and 600 hidden units respectively.
-The output consist of 3 continuous actions, **Steering**, which is a single unit with tanh activation function (where -1 means max right turn and +1 means max left turn). **Acceleration**, which is a single unit with sigmoid activation function (where 0 means no gas, 1 means full gas). **Brake**, another single unit with sigmoid activation function (where 0 means no brake, 1 bull brake)
+The output consist of 3 continuous actions, **Steering**, which is a single unit with tanh activation function (where -1 means max right turn and +1 means max left turn). **Acceleration**, which is a single unit with sigmoid activation function (where 0 means no gas, 1 means full gas). **Brake**, another single unit with sigmoid activation function (where 0 means no brake, 1 full brake)

 {% highlight python %}